Hazardous Incident Team

 All hazardous material emergency operations (Levels I, II, and III) follow an eight-step process including site control, identification of product(s), hazard and risk assessment, personal protective equipment evaluation, information and resource coordination, control measures, decontamination, and termination activities.

-The HIT 7 trailer and mobile command center is located at Station 7, and the HIT 12 vehicle with trailer is located at Station 12.
+HIT 7 is located at Station 7.
 HIT 7 contains all the necessary equipment and tools to operate as a mobile command center at a hazardous materials incident.
 This includes level A, B, and C personal protective equipment, self-contained breathing apparatus (SCBA), communications equipment, hazardous materials databases, maps, weather station, audio and video equipment, hazardous materials monitors and detectors, decontamination equipment, and other assorted equipment.

 For more information, or to request the Hazardous Materials Team for an outreach event, contact the Division Chief of Special Operations at 608-266-5966.